-- Put two spaces after a full stop. - Put two spaces after a colon. - e.g. The question is: is this the end? - Start the text after a colon with a lower case unless it is a title (use title case).
-However, if the colon is followed by two or more questions, use capital letters. - e.g. The questions are: Is this the end?
+- Put two spaces after a full stop. - Put two spaces after a colon. - e.g., The question is: is this the end? - Start the text after a colon with a lower case unless it is a title (use title case).
+However, if the colon is followed by two or more questions, use capital letters. - e.g., The questions are: Is this the end?
 Is there a solution? - Do not use a semicolon to introduce a list of items.
-Use a colon. - e.g. Species that remain subject to overfishing include: southern bluefin tuna, blue warehou, silver trevally and orange roughy. - Put one space after a semicolon.
-Start the text after a semicolon with a lower case letter. - e.g. Rain is forecast; however, there are no clouds to be seen. - The usage of the hyphen should be consistent when there is a repetition of words containing hyphens. - e.g. wedge-tailed eagle throughout the document, not a combination of wedge-tailed eagle and wedge tailed eagle. - Use the dash (or en rule) correctly and consistently.
-Do not use a hyphen to connect ideas. - e.g. This year, we have some mascots penguins! - Not This year, we have some mascots penguins!
+Use a colon. - e.g., Species that remain subject to overfishing include: southern bluefin tuna, blue warehou, silver trevally and orange roughy. - Put one space after a semicolon.
+Start the text after a semicolon with a lower case letter. - e.g., Rain is forecast; however, there are no clouds to be seen. - The usage of the hyphen should be consistent when there is a repetition of words containing hyphens. - e.g., wedge-tailed eagle throughout the document, not a combination of wedge-tailed eagle and wedge tailed eagle. - Use the dash (or en rule) correctly and consistently.
+Do not use a hyphen to connect ideas. - e.g., This year, we have some mascots penguins! - Not This year, we have some mascots penguins!

-- Use the n-dash for figures ranges and to denote spatial relationships rather than a hyphen. - e.g. 1975-2007; the Murray-Darling Basin; toad-crocodile encounter rates - Quotation marks for quoting direct speech or text should be the double curly " ", and the font should be italicised. - e.g. Professor Kathy Belov wrote in ABC Science in August 2012: "Vaccine development takes time, and time is something the devils don't have." - Use single curly quotation marks ' 'for ironic emphasis of words, nicknames, or new ideas. - e.g. 'jelly-bean' stage pouch young; a wombat called 'Peter' - Single words or phrases are to be enclosed by quotation marks without punctuation. e.g., ... 'experiments', ... - Use the curly style of an apostrophe and be consistent. - e.g. Australia's fauna not Australia's fauna - Avoid misusing apostrophes in plural nouns. - e.g. Many Australians have ... not Many Australian's have ... - When using a numbered list to present a list of items that complete an introductory sentence, start each item with a capital letter and separate items with a colon, finishing the last one with a full-stop. - e.g. SFID's aims are to: - 1.
-Recruit individuals and organisations with necessary skills and abilities, - 2.
-Encourage and promote government and legislative policy change, and - 3.
-Assist with education programs. - When presenting a list of items, use numbering consistently throughout, not a mixture of bullet points and numbering. - When presenting a numbered list of items, use numbered points consistently throughout the article. - e.g. The three main aims of the project are to: - 1.
-Recruit individuals and organisations with necessary skills and abilities, - 2.
-Encourage and promote government and legislative policy change, and - 3.
-Assist with education programs.
-Not 1) or (1) etc. - When using a second set of points, within the first set of points, change the format of the bullet points, change the list level, and end the last point with a full stop.
+- Use the n-dash for figures ranges and to denote spatial relationships rather than a hyphen. - e.g., 1975-2007; the Murray-Darling Basin; toad-crocodile encounter rates - Quotation marks for quoting direct speech or text should be the double curly " ", and the font should be italicised. - e.g., Professor Kathy Belov wrote in ABC Science in August 2012: "Vaccine development takes time, and time is something the devils don't have." - Use single curly quotation marks ' 'for ironic emphasis of words, nicknames, or new ideas. - e.g., 'jelly-bean' stage pouch young; a wombat called 'Peter' - Single words or phrases are to be enclosed by quotation marks without punctuation. e.g., ... 'experiments', ... - Use the curly style of an apostrophe and be consistent. - e.g., Australia's fauna not Australia's fauna - Avoid misusing apostrophes in plural nouns. - e.g., Many Australians have ... not Many Australian's have ... - Don't use a comma and dash in the same sentence.
+Use one or the other and stay consistent.